Arturs Neikšāns

-Arturs Neikšāns, born 16 March 1983) is a Latvian chess player who has held the FIDE title of Grandmaster since 2012.
+Arturs Neikšāns (born 16 March 1983) is a Latvian chess grandmaster.
 He is a five-time Latvian champion, one of the leading Latvian chess players, an FIDE-accredited chess trainer, author and a commentator of high-level chess tournaments.

 Biography

 Born in Valka (a small Latvian bordertown with Estonia), Neikšāns started to play chess relatively late for an eventual grandmaster, being 9 years old upon learning the game.
 At age 16, he received the title of a national master, and at age 18 he was ranked as an international master.
 In 1999, being only 16 years old, Neikšāns won the Latvian Chess Championship, thus becoming the youngest-ever Latvian champion.
 He beat Mikhail Tal's record, which was set in 1953, by several months.

 After graduating from high school, Neikšāns essentially left competitive chess, and after receiving an MBA Master's degree in Public Relations, he mostly worked in the field of communications, most notably the Latvian Ministry of Education and Science.
 He later also worked at the newspaper Jelgavas Vestnesis.
 At age 27, he was offered the position of head chess coach in the Riga Chess School.
 He continued the interrupted work of the Latvian grandmaster Jānis Klovāns, who had just died at the age of 75.
 Every day, Neikšāns, who was still an IM at the time, would work on his chess.
 He needed slightly more than one year to get all of the required three grandmaster norms, thus getting the coveted title at the age of 28, which for professional chess players is considered to be quite late.
 In 2012, he received the FIDE trainer's title as well, and in 2016, his Elo rating peaked at 2631.